andrewramsay/cix2026/_talks/course3b.md

+---
-Introduction to Reinforcement Learning in Interactive Systems: Experience is All You Need
+name: 'Introduction to Reinforcement Learning in Interactive Systems: Experience is All You Need'
+speakers:
+  - ThomasLangerak
+track: Track B
+---